ibm-js/deliteful/docs/list/List.md

 Items are rendered inside a DIV element with the CSS class `d-list-item`.

-The default item renderer allow futher styling of its content using CSS classes, as described in the [ItemRenderer styling documentation](./ItemRenderer.md#styling).
+The default item renderer allow futher styling of its content using CSS classes, as described in the [deliteful/list/ItemRenderer styling documentation](./ItemRenderer.md#styling).

 ### Rendered Category Styling

 Categories are rendered inside a DIV element with the CSS class `d-list-category`.

-The default category renderer allow further styling of its content using CSS classes, as described in the [CategoryRenderer styling documentation](./CategoryRenderer.md#styling).
+The default category renderer allow further styling of its content using CSS classes, as described in the [deliteful/list/CategoryRenderer styling documentation](./CategoryRenderer.md#styling).

 ### Selection Marks Styling